10 Week Training Programme

 WEEK ONE - Starting out

 We are presenting two 10 week programmes to you.
-The first one is for beginners and Les Mills City2Surf first timers.
+The first one is for beginners and CORDE City2Surf first timers.
 You consider yourself unfit, probably carry a bit too much around the hips and waist and you have not played sport for a period of time.
 The second programme is aimed at people who are already dabbling in fitness and have some experience with jogging or running.
 For both groups the main goal will be to finish the event, enjoy the experience but above all use the 10 week programme as a means to improve your overall health, fitness and quality of life.

 WEEK TWO - Starting out